IDNatte/Nyanga-Read/README.md

   - Transalating

-    - add transaltion file in folder `/layout/src/lib/i18n/locales` file naming convention using `<language Code>.json` use (this reference)[https://www.w3docs.com/learn-html/html-language-codes.html].
+    - add transaltion file in folder `/layout/src/lib/i18n/locales` file naming convention using `<language Code>.json` use [this reference](https://www.w3docs.com/learn-html/html-language-codes.html).
     - for json structure you can following example from file `/layout/src/lib/i18n/locales/en.json`

   - Submit your transalation by sending me _github pull request_, i'll review it before merging it to main branch.